Healthdirect Free Australian health advice you can count on.

 Struggles with work or studying can affect your mental health.
 You can find resources, support, and self-help activities on the Headspace website.

-You can also find advice on:
+You can also find advice at Headspace on mental health in the workplace.

 Many workplaces offer an Employee Assistance Program (EAP), a confidential support for their employees.
 It might be worth checking to see if your workplace has this.